-Choose someone you're comfortable talking to, someone you trust – a person who won’t make fun of you or make light of your situation, not freak out or overreact, not tell other people, take you seriously, and who will be nice and sympathetic.
-If you just want to talk, a friend may be a great choice, whereas if you’re looking to find professional help, an adult such as a parent or doctor might be a better choice.
-Sometimes it's easier to speak with someone who doesn't know you and to know it will be kept confidential.
+When choosing someone to talk to, it can be helpful to look for someone who you're comfortable with, someone you trust – a person who won’t make fun of you or make light of your situation, will respect your privacy, will take you seriously, and will be understanding and accepting.
+If you just want to talk, a friend may be a great choice, whereas if you’re looking to find professional help, an adult, such as a parent or doctor, might be a better choice.

 - Parent (for tips on talking to your parents about depression visit KidsHealth)